Aswini Bajaj Classes Logo

 Key Takeaways

-• Paid deferrals are eliminated: Postponement of exam timeline by paying only USD 449 will be invalid after May 5, 2026 (2027 exams opening date).
+• Paid deferrals are eliminated in the new update: Postponement of exam timeline by paying only USD 449 will be invalid during 2027 exam cycle.

 • 2026 exams will remain unaffected by the new deferral update.